andrew/ultimate-awesome/README.md

 - [awesome-pinned-gists](https://github.com/matchai/awesome-pinned-gists) - 📌✨ A collection of awesome dynamic pinned gists for GitHub.
 - [awesome-games-of-coding](https://github.com/michelpereira/awesome-games-of-coding) - A curated list of games that can teach you how to learn a programming language.
 - [awesome-adversarial-machine-learning](https://github.com/yenchenlin/awesome-adversarial-machine-learning) - A curated list of awesome adversarial machine learning resources.
-- [awesome-ciandcd](https://github.com/cicdops/awesome-ciandcd) - continuous integration and continuous delivery.
+- [awesome-ciandcd](https://github.com/cicdops/awesome-ciandcd) - Continuous integration and continuous delivery.
 - [awesome-chatgpt](https://github.com/OpenMindClub/awesome-chatgpt) - ⚡ Everything about ChatGPT.
 - [ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
 Feel free to DM me on Twitter or open pool request. .
 - [awesome-space](https://github.com/orbitalindex/awesome-space) - 🛰️🚀A list of awesome space-related packages and resources maintained by The Orbital Index.